wuusn/HistoBCaCAD/README.md

 ### 4.1 Segmentation model environment

-Environment files for segmentation are in the subfolder:
+Environment files for segmentation are in the subfolder with Python 3.8.18:
 - Conda: `segmentation_model/environment_conda.yml`
 - Pip: `segmentation_model/requirements.txt`